 Curriculum Development and Dissemination Partners

 Translating current science into user-friendly, standards-based curriculum modules for public middle and high schools requires thoughtful collaboration.
 We are very appreciative of our partners and for the broad base of educational research that our curriculum development and teacher training processes build on.
 Our partnerships have enabled success and always include students, teachers and scientists.
 Collaborations also include other stakeholders depending on the module being developed.
 Often we include artists, farmers, physicians and external organizations.
 For instance, by working with NOAA, NASA, school districts, and statewide educational organizations our Ocean Acidification module was written into California State's 3-Course Science Framework by the CA Board of Education in 2016 (see Chapter 7.2).
+Currently, we are working with University of Washington's Polar Science Center in the Applied Physics Laboratory to build curriculum on Microplastics in the Arctic.
+This project brings in other partners including University of Colorado Boulder, National Center of Atmospheric Research and Woods Hole Oceanographic Institute.
+Be on the lookout for this module to be released in 2025.

 We are working with educators from schools and districts within all 50 states and multiple countries.
 Curriculum development and broad dissemination have been possible only through all of the partners listed above plus many others over the years.
 Please see the SEE About pages - Overview, Curriculum Development, History, SEE Timeline, Impact - and our Modules pages for more information on our partners and processes.